 When Instagram influencer and Something Navy founder Arielle Charnas announced a partnership with Nordstrom, the exclusive clothing line sold out in 24 hours.
 With affiliate marketing, you can increase your brand awareness exponentially by leveraging existing networks and attracting new leads through referrals.

-3. Create optimized landing pages
+Create optimised landing pages

 On-page SEO allows you to optimize your content for inbound marketing so that it continues to pay off long after it has been published.
 Almost 52% of marketers use landing pages for future campaigns.
 This means it's important to create recurring content so you can continue to generate potential leads for your sales team over time.